hilasha2/UDWTNet/README.md

 We called the combined network: UDWTNet.

-In order to run the code run the following code blocks by order -
+In order to run the code, run the following code blocks by order -

-PART A:
+## PART A:

 	1. Install Pytorch 1.6.0
 	2. Install imgaug.